 After an exhausting month for our team in Pakistan, 3 wolves and 2 monkeys are now in their new home with spacious enclosures.
-Today, together with the Islamabad Wildlife Management Board (IWMB), Dr Amir Khalil and his team have managed to safely transport the animals to the Ayub Park an hour away from the capital.
+Today, together with the Islamabad Wildlife Management Board (IWMB), Dr Amir Khalil and his team have managed to safely transport the animals to the Ayub Park, an hour away from the capital.
 We hope we can do the same for the remaining animals at the Marghazar Zoo.

-Please consider to donate and support our work.
+Please consider donating to support our work.

 Major findings from the vet checks of Suzie & Bubloo at Marghazar Zoo